 Altruistic Surrogacy can be a daunting task.
 Especially if you are looking for surrogate mothers here in India.
 Traditionally, there has been a lot of stigmas attached to the field, which has led to misinformation and substandard services.
 However, times are changing.
 With the rise of the urban middle class, the rapid education of the rural poor, and the shift in the political landscape here, India (For Indian Passport Holders Only) is fast emerging as one of biggest names in Altruistic Surrogacy solutions.

-If you’re still apprehensive about considering surrogacy, maybe these arguments will change your mind.
+If you’re still apprehensive about considering Altruistic Surrogacy, maybe these arguments will change your mind.

 Mothers not involved in smoking, drinking or drugs:

 Women from most states of India do not usually smoke, drink, nor use drugs.
 These habits are still considered taboo in a number of middle or lower class households, which is where most surrogate mothers are from. the women are stringently screened and they have had their own children, are very careful and they are never involved in substance abuse.
 There is a high chance that you will find a surrogate who has not engaged in substance abuse.

 A better survival rate of the baby: